Prep is the job.

 Prep

 Finish quality is decided before the first coat.
-This is the step most painters compress, and it is where the "attention to detail" reputation is actually earned — under the paint, not on top of it.
+This is the step most painters compress — and where the standard is actually set, under the paint, not on top of it.

 • Furniture moved and protected.
 Floors fully covered, not spot-draped.

 • Sanding, patching, caulking, priming.
-Spot-priming where spot-priming works; full prime where it doesn't.
+Spot-priming where it works; full prime where it doesn't.

 • Masking lines taped the day of the coat, not the day before.